 New directions in the search for suitable materials focus on ferrimagnets and antiferromagnets, where the complex spin-structure and intrinsic frustration may generate novel chiral and topological textures.
 For chiral and centrosymmetric ferromagnets, textures are induced and controlled through strain engineering, curvilinear arbitrary shapes of magnetic specimens or through magneto-ionic manipulation on patterned surfaces.
 Magneto-ionic manipulation of magnetic metal oxide/metal films at critical points is explored to obtain voltage-reprogrammable magnetic domain patterns.
 Micromagnetic continuum theory and DFT calculations are used to model these various materials, and to unravel the counteracting influence of dipolar stray-field effects and chiral antisymmetric Dzyaloshinskii-Moriya exchange on magnetic textures.
 New developments in magnetic imaging address electron holographic and tomographic methods for curved nanoobjects, deconvolution techniques to increase the resolution of Kerr microscopy and magneto-optical methods based on linear dichroism (Voigt effect) to investigate materials for antiferromagnetic spintronics.
 Advanced in-situ Kerr microscopy of electrolyte gated metal oxide/metal films is conducted to resolve the impact of magneto-ionic manipulation on magnetic domains.

-The research of this subdivision is driven by the continuously increasing demand for novel high-performance materials for engineering and medical applications.
-Due to the formation of compositionally, structurally or morphologically metastable phases and microstructures by processing under non-equilibrium conditions, advanced materials with tailored mechanical, physical and (bio)chemical properties with prospect of emergent applications can be developed.
+The research in this subdivision is driven by the continuously increasing demand for novel high-performance materials for engineering and medical applications.
+Such advanced materials with tailored mechanical, physical and (bio)chemical properties can be obtained via formation of com-positionally, structurally or morphologically metastable phases and microstructures by processing under non-equilibrium conditions.

-Alloy design and processing are complemented by fundamental studies to understand the mechanisms underlying the phenomena of interest.
-Along with standard methods, new scale-bridging characterization techniques are being developed in collaboration with IFW Research Technology Department, German Synchrotron DESY and European Synchrotron Research Facility (ESRF) to perform in-situ structural investigations under non-equilibrium conditions, including undercooled liquid state and rapid heating/cooling processing.
-Ground-based experiments are accompanied by investigations in a microgravity environment.
+Alloy design and processing are complemented by fundamental studies to reveal the underlying phenomena of interest.
+For this, new scale-bridging characterization techniques are being developed in collaboration with IFW Research Technology Department, German Synchrotron DESY and European Synchrotron Research Facility (ESRF).
+Such fundamental experiments are complemented by investigations in a microgravity environment.

-The overall goal of the subdivision is to cover the complex development chain from material design ranging from fundamentals of physical metallurgy, materials engineering and surface functionalization to the transfer of novel metallic materials and components into industrial application.
+The overall goal of the subdivision is to exploit the complex development chain of material design ranging from fundamentals of physical metallurgy, materials engineering and surface functionalization to the transfer of novel advanced materials and components into industrial application.

 Nanomembranes are thin, flexible, transferable and can be shaped into almost arbitrary 3D microarchitectures.
 The ability to create nanomembranes out of virtually any material and material combination with a plethora of different thin film deposition techniques such as thermal evaporation, sputtering, chemical vapor and atomic layer deposition brings about a wealth of new functionalities and has generated worldwide impact in several application fields.
 On one hand these rely on nanomembranes targeting large area electronic applications, which the IFW has previously pioneered for flexible and stretchable magnetoelectronics, composite materials for microbattery applications as well as GMR pastes/inks for printable electronics.
 On the other hand, differentially strained nanomembranes are exploited for NEMS and MEMS origami structures, in particular for compact on and off chip rolled-up microtube architectures towards which the IFW has made decisive contributions already in the very early days of this emerging research field.
 In this context, 3D rolled-up nanomembrane devices include microelectronic and remotely powered systems, RF, GMR and biomimetic microelectronic components for biomedical applications, 3D scaffolds for in-depth single cell investigations, ultrasensitive biomedical sensors and photonic and optoplasmonic microcavities.
 Most of these subtopics are finely interwoven with research topics found in subdivisions two, four, seven, eleven, twelve.